How To Sterilize Baby Bottles: Tips & Methods To Use

 6. Wash your hands

-Wash your hands thoroughly or use proper sanitization methods before removing the bottles from the sterilizer.
+Wash your hands thoroughly with soap for about 20 seconds and dry them, or use proper sanitization methods before handling the bottles after sterilization.
 You may also use sterilized tongs to pull out accessories like teats and place them ready for use on the upturned lid of the sterilizer or on a clean surface.

 Do not keep the sterilized bottles out for long.
 Put them in sterilizers with in storage facilities (if available) and remove just before use.
 If you could not use the sterilizers, then re-sterilize them if the bottle is taken out and left out for a long time.